-- Many resources on Canada's Truth and Reconciliation Commission (TRC) can be viewed online. - Vowel, Chelsea.
-Indigenous Writes.
-Winnipeg, MB: High Water Press, 2016.
-[Although far beyond the focus of this course (and the instructor's expertise), I recommend this book if you are seeking to better understand Indigenous issues in Canada.
-(This is not a theological book, but a widely regarded primer.)]
+Although far beyond the focus of this course (and the instructor's expertise), I recommend the following book if you are seeking to better understand Indigenous issues in Canada.
+(This is not a theological book, but a widely regarded primer).